bogwi/PieQ/README.md

-# PieQ, A PriorityQueue ADT in ZIG
+# Priority Queue in ZIG

 ## Foreword